Phone: 01394 445225 | Email: [email protected]

 Farming in Protected Landscapes

-Common land is eligible for support through the Programme.
-You can apply as a landowner with sole rights, or as a group of commoners acting together.
+Other organisations and individuals can apply when collaborating with a farmer or land manager, or in support of a farmer or group of farmers.
+Common land is eligible for this funding.
+You can apply as a landowner with sole rights or as a group of commoners acting together.

-What the Programme will pay for
+What the programme will pay for

 The Farming in Protected Landscapes Programme will pay for projects that, in the opinion of the Local Assessment Panel (see ‘Application assessment’ below) provide value for money and meet at least one of the outcomes listed below, under four themes.